Karthishwaran/karthishwaran/README.md

 🌱 Currently learning: Backend development with Node.js and Express.js.

-💬 Ask me about: Frontend, Backend, SQL, and Python .
+💬 Ask me about: Frontend, Backend, Database .

 🤝 Looking to collaborate on: Web apps and open-source projects.